Holidays to the Red Sea and Sinai line up golden sandy beaches, first-rate diving, and Ibiza-style nightlife.

 To really put the brakes on, head south to unhurried Marsa Alam.
 A relative newcomer on the holiday scene, it’s the place to go for soft sands, watersports and a healthy dose of peace and quiet.

 Places To Stay In Red Sea and Sinai View all places to stay »

-Resort wise, Marsa Alam Town is still finding its feet.
-Set on the east coast of Egypt by the Red Sea, it’s a fast-growing place but it’s still not quite up to speed with the likes of Sharm el Sheikh.
+The resort of Marsa Alam is set on the east coast of Egypt, right by the Red Sea, it’s a fast-growing place but it’s still not quite up to speed with the likes of Hurghada.
 Which is pretty good news, actually.
 Because what you get here is a bit of an out-of-the-way location with some first-rate hotels.
-And while the resort is still getting into its stride, the beach is already good to go.
+And the spotless beaches are camera-ready.

 Things To Do View all »